FIRST AID COURSES - LOGAN CITY

 One of our goals here at Australia Wide First Aid is to make first aid trainings as convenient as possible for our students.
 This is why we’ve chosen to hold regular training courses in Logan City, which is located between Brisbane and Gold Coast.
 We believe that this advantageous location can help us make first aid courses more accessible to residents and businesses in and around Logan.

 Our company offers first aid training in 21 locations across the country.
-To take the stress out of organising trainings, Australia Wide First Aid has streamlined 1- to 2-day courses that students can take any day of the week.
+To take the stress out of organising trainings, Australia Wide First Aid has streamlined 1-day courses that students can take any day of the week.
 We can also send our team to your home or place of work, so you can receive face-to-face training that’s well suited to the nature of your business.

 Australia Wide First Aid is a nationally recognised training organisation (RTO 31961), and the courses we offer are strictly aligned with the guidelines set by the Australian and New Zealand Committee on Resuscitation (ANZCOR).
 As such, the statement of attainment that we issue our students are recognised nationally.
 We also have qualified and highly experienced trainers and assessors who deliver consistently professional training in accordance with the VET Quality Framework.